laverdet/xxscreeps/README.md

 schema](https://github.com/laverdet/xxscreeps/blob/main/src/config/schema.ts).

 ## Docker

-If you want to install xxscreeps via docker you can use the following compose as an example
+If you want to install xxscreeps via docker you can use the following `docker-compose.yaml` as an example.
 ```yaml
 version: "3"
 services: